jeenny/eleventy/about/index.md

   order: 3
 ---

 I'm Jenny.
-A recent Durham University Chemistry graduate, currently working in Legal Technology at a City work firm.
+A recent Durham University Chemistry graduate, currently working in Legal Technology at a City law firm.

 Currently undertaking a JAMStack course with The Coders Guild, but always looking to learn, create and develop!